pandeyshikhar18/keploy-api-test/README.md

 Due to limitations on Windows OS, keploy record and test were not supported natively.
 Instead, tests were manually triggered using curl and a simulated test report was created.

-📸 Keploy Test Report (Screenshot)
-📷 Screenshot showing test results

-📍 Below is a screenshot of the test report from keploy-report/results.json:

-📝 If image is not visible, please ensure test-screenshot.png is present in the root folder.

 ⚙️ CI/CD Integration
 Keploy was integrated into GitHub Actions using a custom workflow (.github/workflows/ci.yml).